sejoonkimmm/Car-instrument/README.md

 ## :wrench:  Architectural Requirements
 The following list is a detail of the Architectural Requirements of this Project's Foundation:

-- Waveshare PiRacer
+- Waveshare PiRacer (Standard Edition)
-- Raspberr
+- Raspberry Pi 4 (Model B 8GB RAM)
--
+- SEEED Studio 2-Channel MCP2518FD CAN-BUS(FD) HAT for Raspberry Pi
--
+- Arduino UNO (#Todo: This will be changed to Nano after Project is complete)
--
+- SEEED Studio CAN-Bus Shield (V2) for Arduino
--
+- 32GB SanDisk Micro SD Card
--
+- #Todo: Add more tools used in the project